 Then came the real test.
 A real project – Flash Mob of Slutwalk Bangalore.
 I am relatively happy with how this software handled my 5D video.
 I feel this is enough for small or independent projects that I need to edit by myself.
 At $99, this is worth every bit of the money.
 I might consider buying it.
 But, I finished only day 1 of the 30-day free trial this software provides.
 I’ll wait and see how this evolves.
 Also, meanwhile I’ll explore other low-cost alternatives or open-source Video Editing software.
 (If anyone has other alternatives, then please do suggest me some)

-For now, watch the Flash Mob (Slutwalk Bangalore) video below and see how a quick post production of a 5D video project can be done in an evening.
+For now, watch the Flash Mob (Slutwalk Bangalore) video above and see how a quick post production of a 5D video project can be done in an evening.

 (Note: If you like Nishant’s work, then please do share the link to this website with others.
 Also, if you’d like to support him in his projects, then feel free to click the ‘flattr’ button at the bottom of the post.
 Flattr is a social micro-payment system. )